Sebago, Maine

 Sebago is a town in Cumberland County, Maine, United States.
+Sebago is included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.
 The population was 1,911 at the 2020 census.
 It is part of the Portland-South Portland-Biddeford metropolitan area.

 History

 Originally called Flintstown, it was granted in 1774 by the Massachusetts General Court to survivors of Captain John Flint's company of soldiers from Concord, Massachusetts.
 It replaced a grant of 1735 that awarded them Township No. 3 (now Walpole, New Hampshire), but which was ruled invalid when the border between Massachusetts and New Hampshire was redrawn to satisfy prior claims by the descendants of John Mason.
 On June 23, 1802, Flintstown was incorporated as Baldwin.
 Then on February 10, 1826, Sebago was set off from Baldwin and incorporated as a separate town.
 It took the name of Sebago Lake.
 Land was annexed from Denmark in 1830, and taken in 1834 to help form Naples.